opendatanz/nzgoal-se/pages/index.md

 ---
 layout: page
-title: NZGOAL Software Extension transparent revision process
+title: NZGOAL Software Extension revision
 permalink: /
-description: "Introduction for transparent revision process of NZGOAL-SE"
+description: "NZGOAL-SE revision"
 ---
 <div class="intro">

-# Introduction for transparent revision process of NZGOAL-SE
+# NZGOAL-SE revision

-The public consultation period has ended (30 April) but that's not the end of the process for NZGOAL-SE.
-Firstly, we'd like to say thank you for your comments.
-We will analyse all feedback submitted during the public comment period and revise the policy as necessary.
+## Public consultation
+Thanks to everyone who has had input into the process of developing NZGOAL-SE for free and open source software licensing in the New Zealand government.
+We've worked through:

+ - 16 threads of dialogue
+ - 175 comments, and
+ - over 28,000 words of discussion about this policy!

+The engagement has been outstanding and an excellent example of shared and collaborative decision making.

+## What next?
+The draft policy has now undergone a legal review and some minor amendments.
+The May 2016 revised version of NZGOAL-SE is available to view [view here](https://www.ict.govt.nz/assets/Uploads/Documents/NZGOAL-Software-Extension-Revision-May-2016.pdf).

+Next step is for the policy to be submitted for review by relevant government agencies before finally going to the Minister and before a Cabinet Committee meeting.

+Email [opendata@linz.govt.nz](mailto:opendata@linz.govt.nz) if you have any questions.

+## Revision process archive

+ - The initial public consultation period ended,30 April

-We are going to be carrying this out in a transparent manner on the [Open Data NZ GitHub account](https://github.com/opendatanz/nzgoal-se/).
-Revisions will be subject to a lot of change during this first two weeks so please bear with us.
-We will raise proposals of change (_pull requests_) and where possible provide links back to the original online public conversations that guided the revisions and give inline supporting comments behind decisions.
+ - We've carried this out in a transparent manner on the Open Data NZ GitHub account.
+We raised proposals of change (pull requests) and commits to revise the policy based on public input.
+Where possible we're provide links back to the original online public conversations that guided the revisions and give inline supporting comments behind decisions.

-For the first two weeks of the revision process (2 - 15 May, 2016) we will refrain from reviewing any publicly submitted pull requests on GitHub (though you are welcome to make them).
-This is to give us time to review the conversations from the [Loomio public consultation](https://www.loomio.org/g/NohQxyr9/nzgoal-software-extension-discussion-of-draft) (carried out 30 March - 30 April) and work out how to best incorporate these into the revision from a practical and legal point of view.
+ - 2 - 15 May, 2016 we reviewed the conversations from the Loomio public consultation (carried out 30 March - 30 April, 2016) and worked out how to best incorporate these into the revision from a practical and legal point of view.

-Once all major revisions are complete, for a period of one week starting the 16 May 2016, we will review any final public direct contributions via _pull requests_ (See below on how to make a _pull request_).
+ - For one week starting the 16 May 2016, we considered any final public contributions to the revision.

-Alternatively, the revised draft will be posted (once initial revisions are completed) on [ict.govt.nz](https://www.ict.govt.nz/guidance-and-resources/open-government/new-zealand-government-open-access-and-licensing-nzgoal-framework/nzgoal-se/) and you can email your proposed change to [opendata@linz.govt.nz](mailto:opendata@linz.govt.nz).

-## Contributions considered

-All contributions are subject to the code of conduct, [please see the information on contributing](https://github.com/opendatanz/nzgoal-se/blob/master/CONTRIBUTING.md)

-Please feel free to raise changes for any:

- >* Typos and iterative improvements
- >* Sentence structures that could be clearer
- >* Minor line changes

- We won't be considering any:

- >* New sections (unless they we already raised as part of the initial public consulation)
- >* Major rewrites of sections (as we'll have to run these past a legal eye each time)
- >* Complete overhauls of the document (because we're in the process of iteration not overhaul at this time)

-You may provide feedback during the transparent revision process in two ways.
-We ask that you do not submit the same content more than once.
-Please be aware that while we will consider your pull request, we may not necessrily merge it into the final revision.
-We will close all open pull requests at the end of the process and these will still be publically avialalbe via GitHub.

-## Options to contribute

-1. Direct changes and line edits to the content are welcome through [_pull requests_](https://help.github.com/articles/creating-a-pull-request) by clicking "Edit this page" in the side menu.
-If prompted, follow the instructions to “Fork this repository and propose changes” (you'll need a GitHub account).
-You do not need to install any software to suggest a change.
-You can use GitHub's in-browser editor to edit files and submit a pull request for your changes to be considered for merging into the document.
-Directions on how to submit a pull request can be found [here](https://help.github.com/articles/creating-a-pull-request).
-Pull requests that have already been submitted for the proposed revisions can be found [here](https://github.com/opendatanz/nzgoal-se/pulls).

-2. We are also accepting proposed revisions through emails sent to [opendata@linz.govt.nz](mailto:opendata@linz.govt.nz).
+ - On 23 May we put the revised draft document for a legal review, only minor changes and we have additionally included sample templates for the IP warranty and indemnity in an appendix.

+ - 30 May, the final revised draft is posted on ict.govt.nz.

 </div>